haiiliin/pyabaqus/README.md

 # pyabaqus
- Type hints for Python scripting of Abaqus
+ Type hints for Abaqus/Python scripting

 ## Other links